OrdnanceSurvey/OS-VectorMap-District-stylesheets/Geopackage stylesheets (pre May 2023)/QGIS stylesheets (QML)/Backdrop Style/README.md

 These are **QML** files for OS VectorMap District in **Geopackage** format for use in **QGIS**.

-*They have been designed to work with the data as it is supplied.*
+*They have been designed to work with the data as it is supplied, downloaded from the OS Data Hub **prior to May 2023**.*

 ## Quick start guide